-But when using this lens, I have found a prominent vignetting issue, especially if you stopped down to 1.4.
-The lens also has a problem with soft and blurry corners, especially if he stopped down.
+But when using this lens, I found a prominent vignetting issue, especially if you stopped at 1.4.

-So the next thing I’m going to be looking at is the size and weight of this lens.
-This is a 50 mil standard prime lens.
+So, the next thing I will look at is the size and weight of this lens.

-With a filter thread of just 58 millimeters, the filter price will be considerably lower than other prime lenses out there on the market.
+With a filter thread of just 58 millimeters, the filter price will be considerably lower than other prime lenses on the market.

 This lens also weighs light.

 So this lens is small and light and won’t take up a lot of room in your camera bag.

-This lens has a USM or an ultrasonic motor.
-This allows for extremely quick and near-silent autofocus and with an impressive amount of torque to ensure the focus is obtained quickly and accurately without overshooting.
+This allows for speedy, near-silent autofocus and impressive torque to ensure the focus is obtained quickly and accurately without overshooting.

 This is a recommended lens to have in your camera.

-This lens is cool for capturing people.
+This lens is excellent for capturing people.